 If you would like to know what the exact cause of the above-mentioned phenomenon is and how it can be rectified, please continue reading.

 Let’s kick start with the Ford T6 3.2 version of the Ranger equipped with the auto transmission.

 Ford Ranger T6 3.2 Auto Gearbox Problems

-Unintentional Wheel spin has been reported as a result of the internal slippage when the RPM rises to 2000rpm and sudden internal traction is achieved.
-Reports of the engine going into idle mode when travelling under low speeds up to 80km/h and releasing the accelerator.
-Once this occurs and the vehicle goes into idle at low speeds and any touch of the accelerator causes erratic rises in RPM and immediate gear shifting with violent jerking or thuds.
-This could become a safety risk when navigating in heavy or slow-moving traffic.
+Unintentional wheel spin has been reported as a result of internal slippage when the RPM rises to 2000 and sudden internal traction is achieved.
+Reports of the engine going into idle mode when travelling at low speeds up to 80km/h and releasing the accelerator.
+Once this occurs the vehicle goes idle at low speeds and any touch of the accelerator causes erratic rises in RPM and immediate gear shifting with violent jerking or thuds.
+This could become a safety risk when navigating heavy or slow-moving traffic.

 Often times drivers report having to revert to manual mode in order to maintain control and consistent speeds.

 Also, many drivers have reported that driving at higher speeds of 100km/h or higher with a slight touch of the accelerator causes the gearbox to shift down and the RPM to jump up to 3500 + without any significant change in speed.

 So what could be the possible cause of this strange behaviour?